nbahador/Quality_Assurance/README.md

 ## How should issues with the user interface be handled?

+> There are always some issues with the user interface, which includes anything the user interacts with, such as buttons, forms, images, navigation menus, etc. For example, a button might not be clickable, a link could be broken, an image might not display, or the page could load with a distorted layout.
-> **Handling UI Issues:**
+>
-> - UI issues involve elements like buttons, forms, images, and navigation.
-> - Examples include non-clickable buttons, broken links, missing images, or distorted layouts.
-> - Quickly determine why an issue is occurring.
-> - Investigate deeply to identify the root cause, not just surface-level problems.
-> - Explore backend, frontend, and database interactions to diagnose defects.
+> When such issues appear, it’s important to quickly determine why something is broken or not working as expected.
+However, it's crucial to investigate the issue deeply to identify the root cause, rather than just fixing the surface-level problem.
+This often requires exploring other parts of the system—such as the backend, frontend, and database—to find the true source of the defect.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**